HowToSD/cremage/readme.md

 # User's guide
 Cremage is designed to make it intuitive to use, but there are still things that are not obvious.
 I recommend you have a quick look at [User's Guide](docs/users_guide.md "View the User's Guide")

-# License
+# Non-commercial use
-Cremage is bound by license for Cremage as well as the third-party software that Cremage depends on.
-For the third-party software license, please refer to the LICENSE document.
-Cremage is initially released for non-commertial research purpose only, but this is subject to change.
-If you are interested in using it commertially, please contact me at support@candee.ai.
+Cremage is initially released for non-commercial research purpose only, but this is subject to change.
+If you are interested in using it commercially, please contact me at support@candee.ai.

 # Reporting bugs
 The best way to report a bug is to create an issue on github.